The future of commercial real estate has been saved

 Real Estate Predictions 2018

 Social, economic, ecological, political, and technological disruptions will change the way we work, live and shop.
 These developments will have a significant impact on today’s established market players in the Commercial real estate sector and their share of the value chain.
 Who will be earning money and who will become obsolete in our future real estate world?
-The Real Estate Predictions series and this content was developed by Deloitte in the Netherlands.

 What will the real estate markets look like?